priya0318/PartsPerMillion/DataCleaningDocumentation/DataCleaningDocument.md

 **We have the following metadata regarding the water quality data set:**

-**Note **: _A value of "-9999" indicates the organism being monitored is not associated with a partner group_
+**Note** : A value of "-9999" indicates the organism being monitored is not associated with a partner group.

 * Partner_Group: The name of the partner group with which the data are associated (Barataria Phenology Trail).
 * Site_ID: The unique identifier of the site at which the data were recorded.